 Cereal Flour is a common ingredient in many cuisines.
 It is the main ingredient of bread which is staple food of many countries.In India, wheat is the main cereal crop.
 Wheat Flour is the main ingredient of the staple food of India, “Roti”. (eaten with stew).
 Wheat flour and white wheat flour (Maida) have been very prominent in our cuisine.
 They are used in everyday meals.

 Despite wheat being very nutritious, Wheat Flour has been increasingly blamed for many health problems.
 The wheat flour that we use contains high percentage of gluten in it which is resultant to problems like obesity, digestive problems, heart disease, celiac disorders and more.
 Also, the white wheat flour (maida) is often subjected to problems like weight gain and constipation.

-It's about time that we start experimenting with our meals to make them healthier.
+It's about time that we start experimenting with our meals to make them healthier with organic food products.
 There are many alternatives to wheat flour.
 Flours like Barley, Buckwheat, Jowar are healthier and more nutritious than wheat.

 Some of these flours are described in detail below :

 1) Buckwheat Flour

 Buckwheat belongs to the family of pseudocereals.
 Pseudocereals are a group of grains that are eaten like cereals but they don't belong to the grass family.
 The seeds of buckwheat are dried completely and then ground along with the outer bran to make buckwheat flour.